-Plus you will learn all about winning, losing, teamwork, overcoming adversity, the value of practice habits and lots of other life lessons that will inform your professional career.
+Leverage your athletic experiences by joining a team and staying in contact with coaches and other leaders who may be able to boost your career later.
+Plus, you will learn all about winning, losing, teamwork, overcoming adversity, the value of practice habits, and many other life lessons that will inform your professional career.

-Become a Referee or Umpire Officiating sports is a positive on any student's resume.
-An umpire or referee is viewed as a leadership position - after all officials "run " the game.
-Whether it is a volunteer or paid position really does not matter, just focus on gaining experience.
-Work hard at the craft of officiating and try to move up the ladder to higher level leagues as you gain experience.
+Umpires and referees are viewed as leadership positions and always look good on a resume.
+Officials run the game, have to make quick decisions under pressure, and need the people skills to navigate disagreements with coaches or players.
+Work hard at the craft of officiating and try to move up the ladder to higher-level leagues as you gain experience.
 Another bonus is that when you get to college you can put your skills to use as an official at your university's intramural sports program.